pasyuk/woowgallery/readme.txt

 Stable tag: trunk
 License: GNU General Public License v2.0 or later

-WoowGallery is the fastest, easiest to use WordPress multifunctional gallery plugin.
+WoowGallery is the fastest, easiest to use WordPress multifunctional image gallery plugin.
 Create Featured Posts Gallery and Dynamic Content Gallery with a few click

 == Description ==